San Diego Riptide

-The San Diego Riptide was a professional arena football team based in San Diego, California.
+The San Diego Riptide were a professional arena football team based in San Diego, California, that competed in the AF2.
 The team played its home games at the San Diego Sports Arena.

-The team was originally coached by Cree Morris, then Mouse Davis and finally by Sean Ponder.
+The team was officially announced to the media on January 15, 2002.
+The Riptide was originally coached by Cree Morris, then Mouse Davis and finally by Sean Ponder.

 The Riptide never officially announced that it had ceased operations, but never came back from its hiatus after the 2005 season, and the AF2 folded into the AFL following the latter's 2009 bankruptcy.